obonaventure/cnp3/book-2nd/principles/reliability.rst

       cf=>d [ label = "DATA.ind(1...1)", textcolour=red ];

 We can now build upon the framing mechanism to allow the hosts to exchange frames containing an integer number of bits or bytes.
-Once the framing problem has been solved, we can focus our designing a technique that allows to reliably exchange frames.
+Once the framing problem has been solved, we can focus on designing a technique that allows to reliably exchange frames.

 Recovering from transmission errors